-In-depth video seminar with Stan Klinke
+In-Depth Webinar with Stan Klinke

 The topic of artificial intelligence (AI) has been widely exploited in recent years.
 This fact is not surprising because AI can help us do much more than traditional programming algorithms.
 Various aspects of AI already affect our lives in many ways: AI can be used to find a specific piece of information in an ocean of online data, reconstruct our photos and videos, help with car driving, help us do faster/real-time physical simulations, and even help us find a cure for certain diseases like the new COVID-19 virus.
 What makes AI so unique is the fact that it does not use traditional, deterministic programming algorithms.
 It relies on the use of Artificial Neural Network (ANN), mimicking the way our brains work.
 This concept allows it to quickly adapt to new situations in which traditional algorithms would fail due to the lack of input parameters.

 Although AI has made its way into many applications used every day, people still react with slight disbelief when they first hear about it.
 Some even fear that AI could gain control of everything, unleashing an army of intelligent robots to destroy humanity.
 Indeed, AI owes a lot to pop culture for its infamous reputation.
 However, engineers working on AI and its subsets (Machine Learning and Deep Learning) know better.
 For researchers, AI represents finding minima of an n-dimensional “cost” function, which is used to adjust all the weights and biases (parameters) of the ANN, to reach reliable and accurate inference.